Your first step toward discovering why freediving is becoming a popular way to explore beneath the waves. No previous freediving course is required.

 - Open water sessions to practice free immersion and constant weight freedives, plus proper buddy procedures.
 Goal - constant weight freedive of 10 metres/30 feet.

-Our experiences and courses require a minimum level of health and fitness.
+Freediving requires a minimum level of health and fitness.
 Chronic health conditions, certain medications and/or recent surgery may require you to get written approval from a physician before diving.

 Avoid disappointment, download and review the Diver Medical form to ensure you won’t need a physician’s approval to dive before enrolling in a scuba course.
 Instructors, divemasters and dive shop staff are not physicians and should not be asked for medical advice; only medical professionals can give medical clearance to dive.